Vatousiadis/TodosNative/README.md

 expo start

-The settimer warning is related to this unsolved issue with firebase-react native https://github.com/facebook/react-native/issues/12981 So it can be ingored.
+The setTimer warning is related to this unsolved issue with firebase-react native https://github.com/facebook/react-native/issues/12981 So it can be ingored.